nRF24/CircuitPython_nRF24L01/docs/troubleshooting.rst

 boards using the ATSAMD21 M0).
 The following functionality has been removed from the lite
 version:

+    * `is_plus_variant` is removed, meaning the lite version is not compatibility with the older non-plus variants of the nRF24L01.
     * `address()` removed.
     * `what_happened()` removed.
 However you can use the following function to dump all available registers' values (for advanced users):

       .. code-block:: python

           # let `nrf` be the instantiated RF24 object